 A quality authorizer executes a charter agreement with charter schools that articulates the rights and responsibilities of each party regarding school autonomy, funding, administration and oversight, outcomes, measures for evaluating success or failure, performance consequences, and other material terms.
-The charter agreement is an essential document, separate from the charter application,2 that establishes the legally binding agreement and terms under which the school will operate and be held accountable.
+The charter agreement is an essential document, separate from the charter application, that establishes the legally binding agreement and terms under which the school will operate and be held accountable.

 a.
-Charter agreement term, negotiation, and execution.
+Charter agreement negotiation, and execution.

 - i.
 Executes a charter agreement with a legally incorporated governing board independent of the authorizer. - ii.
-Grants charter agreements for an initial term of ten operating years with a highstakes review every five years, in addition to annual performance reports. - iii.
-Defines material and non-material terms of the charter agreement. - iv.
-Ensures mutual understanding and acceptance of the terms of the charter agreement by the school's governing board.
+Ensures mutual understanding and acceptance of the terms of the charter agreement by the school's governing board. - b.
+Terms, rights and responsibilities.